 - 1 onion, diced

-- 1 pound ground organic beef, chicken, turkey or vegan TVP (rehydrated Textured Vegan Protein or “Soy crumbles”) or soy chorizo!
+- 1 pound ground organic beef, chicken, turkey or vegan TVP (1 3/4 cups dry and rehydrated) Textured Vegan Protein or “Soy crumbles”) or soy chorizo!

-- 4 cloves garlic (or 1 tablespoon granulated garlic)
+- 4 cloves garlic, rough chopped (or 1 tablespoon granulated garlic)

 - 1 tablespoons chili powder, more to taste